sower-j/modding-guides/migrating-mod-managers.md

 Vortex uses hard links to make mods appear as if they are in the `\Fallout 4\Data` folder.
 Because MO2 also tracks the contents of `\Fallout 4\Data` if you use Vortex to enable a mod and then open MO2 you will have a duplicate of the mod, one of which MO2 will not manage well.

-If you need a quick runthrough of MO2 sorting system check out my [MO2 Sorting Crash Course](./mo2-short-sorting-crashcourse.md)(still under construction).
+If you need a quick runthrough of MO2 sorting system check out my [MO2 Sorting Crash Course](./mo2-sorting-crashcourse.md).
 It shouldn't take more than a minute or two to read through.

 For a more in-depth write up see my MO2 General Guide (coming soon)